Poll: New York Residents Support Casino Expansion at Empire City, Resorts World

 Asked whether casino gambling should be used to help bridge the funding gap, 70 percent of respondents said they favor allowing the two racinos in the New York City metro to convert into full-scale casinos.
-Currently, Resorts World New York City in Queens, and Empire City in Yonkers, can only offer slot machines and electronic table games.
+Currently, Resorts World New York City in Queens, and Empire City in Yonkers, can only offer free slot machines and electronic table games.

 The survey, conducted by New York-based Global Strategy Group on behalf of Resorts World and Empire City, found that 70 percent of voters back allowing the two casinos to include live dealer table games.